FelipeSchefer/FelipeSchefer/README.md

 - 👨🏻 My name is Felipe but you can call me "Philip" or for short "Phi".
 - 👨🏻‍💻 I've been programming since 2019.
-- 🔭 I’m currently an intern at OrderBy a tech company in Brazil I develop in Java.
+- 🔭 I’m currently unemployeed and my last work was at a tech company in Brazil where workded as a Java developer.
-- 🌱 I’m currently learning React, Node.js, and Java.
+- 🌱 I’m currently learning React, Node.js, and TypeScript.
 - 👯 I’m looking forward to meeting other Devs and work with and learn from them, and of course in a collaborative way. wherever we work.
 - 💬 Ask me about my plans and interests.